Reviewing Depreciation Setup

 Depreciation Setup Query

-The setup query lists each asset with its formula and the date ranges over which each formula applies.
+The Asset Depreciation Setup query lists each asset with its book, formula (Depreciation Type) and the Start Date / End Date range over which each formula section applies, plus Recovery Pd, %Business, Salvage Value and the raw SQLFormula text.
 This is the quickest way to scan for missing or incorrect assignments.

 What to Look For